Glossary

 Context Window

 The fixed space of tokens a large language model can process in a single session.
 When a session ends, the context window clears.
 Nothing persists inside the model.
 The Anima Architecture treats this as an engineering problem rather than a ceiling on capability.
+Claude Opus 4.6 has a 200,000-token context window.

 E